 Record-low temperatures came with a vengeance early this week, shocking cities all over Canada and the U.S., including even the southernmost states.
 Heavy coats and warm, winter gear made frequent appearances as countless school districts closed in advance, families stocked up on groceries and vehicles struggled to start.

 While some cities-even those located in the center of the cold spell-never reached the depth of subzero frigidity previously recorded this century, others did achieve record lows, dropping below temperatures they experienced 20 years ago and beyond.
 According to The Weather Channel, more than 50 primary weather observation sites, most of which located in major cities, recorded the lowest temperatures to date on Jan.
 7.

 Also, just like with people, fall conditions prepare trees for winter.
-They provide a gradual decent into cooler temperatures, as well as a growing storage of water.
+They provide a gradual descent into cooler temperatures, as well as growing storage of water.
 It's only when the warmer weather hits, that trees reduce their cold tolerance.

 Which trees withstand cold temperatures better than others?
 Laverne says trees and shrubs native to the region in which they are growing will usually fare better than those that have migrated from other regions, particularly the South.

 Although snow is associated with frigid temperatures, the fluffy white snowflakes that often blanket your backyard this time of year actually help ensure the survival of your trees and plants through spring.